- CAPS Vision and Mission Statement

 Who uses CAPS?All UNM students can use CAPS services for undergraduate courses they are currently enrolled in at UNM’s main campus or through UNM’s Extended University Program.

+CAPS maintains a policy that does not allow children to accompany students in service areas.
 As an alternative, CAPS highly recommends the use of its online services, through which tutoring is available from any computer with an internet connection.
 One good place for parents with children seeking to access these services from on campus is the family-friendly computer pod at the UNM Women’s Resource Center.